asyncapi/modelina/examples/README.md

 - [javascript-use-cjs](./javascript-use-cjs) - A basic example that generate the models to use CJS module system.
 - [generate-java-models](./generate-java-models) - A basic example to generate Java data models.
 - [generate-go-models](./generate-go-models) - A basic example to generate Go data models
+- [include-custom-function](./include-custom-function) - A basic example where a custom function is included.